aliHabib123/spotlight-backend/API_DOCUMENTATION.md

 ```

 **Notes:**
+- `current_password` is required when changing email or password for security reasons
 - `password` and `password_confirmation` are optional.
 If not provided, the password will remain unchanged.
 - `mobile` and `address` are optional fields.
 - Email must be unique, except for the current user's email.